How Do I Know If I’m in Ketosis? Watch for These Signs!

 Blood Ketone Meter:

 The “Gold Standard” of measuring ketones.
-Blood ketones are what the body and brain use for fuel when your cells don’t get enough glucose.
+Blood ketones are what the body and brain use for fuel when your cells don’t have enough glucose available to them.
 Keto Mojo is a favorite brand amongst our Hip2Keto team and has proven to be extremely effective.
+Blood keto meters measure beta-hydroxybutyrate.

-- Cons: Strips are expensive, although relatively painless; requires pricking your finger for a drop of blood.
+- Cons: Strips are expensive; although relatively painless, it requires pricking your finger for a drop of blood.

-- Recommended brands: Keto-Mojo Blood Ketone and Glucose Testing Meter Kit; Precision Xtra Blood Ketone Monitoring Meter Kit Bundle, Kiss My Keto, KetoCoach
+- Recommended brands: Keto-Mojo Blood Ketone and Glucose Testing Meter Kit; Kiss My Keto Meter Kit, KetoCoach Keto Meter Starter Kit

 Breath Ketone Meter:

-More reliable than the urine strips but can sometimes vary in accuracy and may not be quite as accurate as blood ketone meters.
-Note that due to the body’s natural process of waking, cortisol is increased causing blood sugar to naturally elevate, which will result in lower ketone readings in the morning.
+These are more reliable than the urine strips but can sometimes vary in accuracy, and may not be quite as accurate as blood ketone meters.
+Note that due to the body’s natural process of waking, cortisol is increased in the mornings and can cause blood sugar to naturally elevate, which will result in lower ketone readings during that time of day.
 Don’t worry, this is normal and you will find ketones gradually increase later in the day.
+Breath ketone meters measure acetone levels.

 - Pros: Easy, painless, reusable; one-time investment

-- Cons: Expensive, but may be cheaper in the long run.
+- Cons: Expensive up front, but may be cheaper in the long run

 - Recommended brand: KetoScan